On-Campus Employers

 Communicate with candidates regularly and update application statuses on Handshake to inform students where they are in the hiring process.
 Within ~2 weeks of the application deadline, notify all applicants through Handshake messaging or external email whether they are hired or declined.
 Timely, courteous, and transparent communication models professionalism and respect.

 After a student accepts a campus job offer and before work begins, hire the student in Workday to set the position funding source, add an additional Workforce Time timekeeper, and prompt employee onboarding.
-Training resources and sessions for Workday are available and updated on the Workday Sharepoint.
+See Workday How-To Resources linked here.

 It is the combined responsibility of the student and supervisor to ensure that the student has completed the necessary paperwork and I-9 verification before a student works any hours.